Difference Between IntelliJ vs NetBeans

-- Android support and development can be done in IntelliJ while in NetBeans we cannot do the same.
+- Android support and development can be done in IntelliJ, while in NetBeans, we cannot do the same.
 IntelliJ is Android’s official IDE for development.

-- IntelliJ has both community version and a commercial version where development is done in the commercial version.
-Hence, money should be paid and the software requires more space in the system.
+- IntelliJ has both a community version and a commercial version where development is done in the commercial version.
+Hence, money should be paid, and the software requires more space in the system.
 Unlike Intellij, NetBeans does not require much space and is available for free as it is open source.

-- Git integration is done in both the applications where it is done with the help of command lines in IntelliJ.
+- Git integration is done in both the applications, where it is done with the help of command lines in IntelliJ.
 This may slow down the system.
-Whereas, in NetBeans, git integration does not slow down the system and it is perfect for anyone to program in NetBeans.
+Whereas, in NetBeans, git integration does not slow down the system, and it is perfect for anyone to program in NetBeans.

 - When compared with IntelliJ, NetBeans is faster and integrates the environment in a better manner.
 Also, it is lighter in memory and helps the developer to code network programming.
 IntelliJ does not have any of these attributes in its kit.
-Being stable makes IntelliJ a better software for bigger applications.
+Being stable makes IntelliJ better software for bigger applications.
 The functionalities are more and have more functions in the software.

-- The community participation and development of plugins are in both the software but the community is stronger in IntelliJ as it was developed and is still controlled by a single company and has faithful members with it.
+- The community participation and development of plugins are in both the software, but the community is stronger in IntelliJ as it was developed and is still controlled by a single company and has faithful members with it.

 - As the name suggests, IntelliJ Idea completes the code by itself.
 Smart completion is a main feature of Intellij.
 Though smart completion is not available in NetBeans, the latest technologies are available only in NetBeans.

-- Modern technologies and more useful features are used more in IntelliJ and hence it is considered as an intelligent application.
+- Modern technologies and more useful features are used more in IntelliJ, and hence it is considered as an intelligent application.
 This title is not given to NetBeans by the developers.

 Comparison Table of IntelliJ vs NetBeans